intel/workload-services-framework/doc/setup-auth.md

 cmake -DREGISTRY=<url> -DREGISTRY_AUTH=docker ..
 ```

-With the above command, the validation scripts will upload the docker authentication information specified in `.docker/config.json` as a Kubernetes `imagePullSecret` to the validation cluster, on-premesis or in Cloud.
+With the above command, the validation scripts will upload the docker authentication information specified in `.docker/config.json` as a Kubernetes `imagePullSecret` to the validation cluster, On-Premises or in Cloud.

-> `CredHelpers` or `CredStore` in `.docker/config.json` is not suppoerted.
+> `CredHelpers` or `CredStore` in `.docker/config.json` is not supported.

 ### Authenticate to Cloud Private Registry